-- 1. You can always tell whether or not someone has a mental illness or emotional disorder by looking at them? (page 51) a.
+- a.
 True b.
 False - 2.
-Some best practices for communicating with someone who has an emotional disability include: (page 51) - a.
-It's okay to ask if a person has any mental health issues that you should be aware of, especially if they are acting in an unusual way - b.
-You should not talk down to, or shout/yell at the individual - c.
-If a person appears confused or anxious, it may be best to move them to an area with less activities - d.
+Some best practices for communicating with someone who has an emotional disability include: - acting in an unusual way - b.
+You should not talk down to, or shout/yell at the individual - If a person appears confused or anxious, it may be best to move them to an area with less activities C. - d.
 Be empathetic and show them that you care and that you have heard them - e.
-All of the above - 3.
-Support for a person with a mental health need may mean finding a Mental Health Services staff member to help in certain situations that you feel you need additional assistance with? (page 51)
+All of the above - certain situations that you feel you need additional assistance with? a.
+True b.
+False a.
+It's okay to ask if a person has any mental health issues that you should be aware of, especially if they are